 The novelty of the destination is always a factor to stimulate tourists' motivation to travel.
 Meanwhile, tourist destination marketers always want to improve the competitiveness of their destination brand equity.
 Is there a relationship between destination brand equity and tourists' revisit intention under the influence of destination novelty?
-This paper examines the relationship between the components of destination brand equity (specifically about destination brand awareness, destination brand image, destination brand perceived quality, destination brand loyalty) and the revisit intention of tourists; and their impact on tourists' revisit intention to the destination under the influence of novelty.
-By conducting an online survey with a sample size of 467 international tourists who had visited Vietnam before, the obtained data were analyzed using SmartPLS 3.
-Results showed that the components of destination brand equity are positively related to revisit intentions of tourist.
+This paper examines the relationship between the components of destination brand equity (specifically about destination brand awareness, destination brand image, destination brand perceived quality, destination brand loyalty) and the revisit intention of tourists; and their impact on tourists' survey with a sample size of 467 international tourists who had visited Vietnam before, the obtained data were analyzed using SmartPLS 3.
+Results showed that the destination is the state of the state destination brand equity are positively related to revisit intentions of tourist.
 Additionally, novelty has positive moderating effects on the relationship between destination brand awareness and revisit intentions and also has positive moderating effects on the relationship between destination perceived quality and revisit intentions of tourist.
 The study also suggests some future research directions in order to make practical contributions to Vietnam's destination brand from the perspective of foreigners.
-At the same time, they are good strategies to support the further development of Vietnam's tourism industry.

-Keywords: Destination brand equity; Revisit intention of tourists; Destination novelty

-FOOD IMAGE TO PERCEIVE TOURISTS' AWARENESS ON BRANDING DESTINATION AND REVISIT INTENTION WHEN TRAVELING POST-COVID PANDEMIC
+At the same time, they are good strategies Keywords: Destination brand equity; Revisit intention of tourists; Destination novelty nang University SSH 2021 Ton Duc Thang I FOOD IMAGE TO PERCEIVE TOURISTS' AWARENESS ON BRANDING DESTINATION AND REVISIT INTENTION WHEN TRAVELING POST-COVID PANDEMIC